Unboxed-Software/solana-course/content/member-pointer.md

 The `starter` code comes with:

  - `index.ts`: creates a connection object and calls `initializeKeypair`.
-Also calls the `createGroup` function which creates our group mint.
+Also calls the `createTokenExtensionMintWithGroupPointer` function which creates our group mint.
 This is where we will write our script.
  - `create-group.ts` : contains the instructions for creating a group mint.
  - `assets`:  folder which contains the images for member mints.
  - `helper.ts`: helper functions for uploading metadata.

 ### 2. Create mints with member pointer and metadata
-We are now going to create the function `createMember` in a new file `src/create-member.ts`.
+We are now going to create the function `createTokenExtensionMintWithMemberPointer` in a new file `src/create-member.ts`.

 These new mints will be created with member pointer and metadata extension.
-These member mints will be part of the group which is created by the `createGroup` function.
+These member mints will be part of the group which is created by the `createTokenExtensionMintWithGroupPointer` function.
 The metadata extension will be used to store the metadata about the members.

 Since we are creating the mint with group and metadata pointer extensions, we need some additional instructions:
 - `getMintLen`: Gets the space needed for the mint account